kmlxly/splitit-app/README.md

 Open http://localhost:3000 with your browser to see the result.

 📝 Changelog History
-v1.9.0 - Mobile & Social Ready
-UI Overhaul: Redesigned Pay Modal to be slimmer and mobile-friendly.

-Social Share: Added background frame & padding to receipt screenshots for better aesthetics when sharing to WhatsApp/IG.

-Bugfix: Adjusted html2canvas scaling to fix rendering issues on mobile devices.

-v1.8.1 - Mobile Layout Fix
-Fixed alignment issues in receipt view (vertical layout for mobile safety).

-Added visual dashed lines for better ticket/receipt feel.

-Open http://localhost:3000 with your browser to see the result.

-📝 Changelog History
 v1.9.5 - Stable Release (The "Open Tab" Solution)
 Core Fix: Switched receipt generation method from navigator.share (which fails on non-HTTPS/embedded browsers) to window.open().
 This ensures 100% compatibility across iOS and Android.